ryan-dd/ComposableGA/README.md

 }
 ```

-Finally, we can define the parameters necessary and run the genetic algorithm, with the steps being: Evaluate, selection, crossover, and mutation.
+We can then define the parameters necessary and run the genetic algorithm, with the steps being: Evaluate, selection, crossover, and mutation.

 ```C++
 constexpr auto numIterations{100};